joshtemple/lkml/README.md

   }
 }
 ```
-`lkml.load` accepts a file object or a string and returns the parsed result as a dictionary.
+`lkml.load` accepts a file object or a LookML string and returns the parsed result as a dictionary.
 Here we pass it a file object.
 ```python
 import lkml